thomas-neitmann/thomas-adventuRe/content/posts/2021-01-28-r-merging-datasets.markdown

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

 In this articles we've covered the four most common ways of joining tables and how to implement them in R using {base}, {dpyr} and SQL via {tidyselect}.
-Armed with this knowledge you should be able to confidently merge any datasets you come across in R.
+Armed with this knowledge you should be able to confidently merge any datasets you come across in R. If you do get stuck feel free to ask a question in the comments below.